robertseaton/robertseaton.github.com/_posts/2014-03-15-the-stable-marriage-problem.markdown

 together."

 Alice says "yes" if she finds Bob acceptable and "no" otherwise.
-Then they date until someone better comes along, at which point one of them "falls out love," which is [really evolution nudging them to go pursue someone else](http://rs.io/2014/02/23/on-love.html).
+Then they date until someone better comes along, at which point one of them "falls of out love," which is [really evolution nudging them to go pursue someone else](http://rs.io/2014/02/23/on-love.html).
 And the relationship ends.
 Usually,
 [the woman is the rejecter and the man the rejectee](http://rs.io/2014/03/14/female-is-the-heartbreaker.html).